JohnDeere/OperationsCenterAPI-OAuth2-PHP-Example/README.md

 Upgrade PHP version to 7.2.7 from Uwamp

-Download and insall composer for depedency management - https://getcomposer.org/doc/00-intro.md
+Download and install composer for dependency management - https://getcomposer.org/doc/00-intro.md

 This is a Slim Framework 4 Skeleton Application and been created using following command.
 Learn more about Slimframework from http://www.slimframework.com/docs/v4/